MalihehBayat/Practicing-Data-Science-with-Books/README.md

 # Practicing-Data-Science-with-Books
-This repository contains data analysis examples from the books I read and practice in the field of data analysis. <b>
+This repository contains data analysis examples from the books I read and practice in the field of data analysis. <br>
-To each of these books, a folder is allocated which contains the python code of examples and methods described in the respective book. <b>
+To each of these books, a folder is allocated which contains the python code of examples and methods described in the respective book. <br>
 Each folder is named after its respective book.
 New examples and codes are added as I read through the books.
 The list of the books, and thus, folders in this repository is in the following: